 Primary key in turnover

 A new client level setting named Turnover line includes primary key will be available and will be turned off by default.
-The setting can only be turned on by a DealTrack platform administrator, will be available by request only and will not be presented as default.
+The setting can only be turned on by an Enable platform administrator, will be available by request only and will not be presented as default.

 This setting can only be enabled if there is no turnover line (reconciled, unreconciled or unmatched) which does not have a primary key.
 If there is a turnover line without a primary key, then this setting cannot be enabled.
 If there is no existing turnover then this setting can be enabled.